 Eligibility and certification procedures.
 Each institution must apply periodically to the Department of Education for continued certification to participate in the Title IV programs.
 Such recertification generally is required every six years, but may be required earlier, including when an institution undergoes a change in control.
 An institution may also come under the Department of Education's review when it expands its activities in certain ways, such as opening an additional location, adding a new educational program or modifying the academic credentials it offers.
 The Department of Education may place an institution on provisional certification status if it finds that the institution does not fully satisfy all of the eligibility and certification standards and in certain other circumstances, such as when an institution is certified for the first time or undergoes a change in control.
-During the period of provisional certification, the institution must comply with any additional conditions included in the school's program participation agreement with the Department of Education.
+During the period of provisional certification.
 In addition, the Department of Education may more closely review an institution that is provisionally certified if it applies for recertification or approval to open a new location, add an educational program, acquire another school, or make any other significant change.
 If the Department of Education determines that a provisionally certified institution is unable to meet its responsibilities under its program participation agreement, it may seek to revoke the institution's certification to participate in the Title IV programs without advance notice or opportunity for the institution to challenge the action.
 Students attending provisionally certified institutions remain eligible to receive Title IV program funds.